-The typical asking rate per listing is in the $40's per square foot per year.
-The Southern Brooklyn submarket is experiencing a an increase in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 3% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Southern Brooklyn submarket is going through a decrease in rates.
+In the last 3 months, the median rate fell $17 per sqft per year.
+That's a 31% decrease in rent.

-Compared to the rest of the New York City market, the Southern Brooklyn region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the New York City market, the Southern Brooklyn region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 27 listings have been made available, which means leases might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 49 listings have been made available, so you'll want to check back regularly for new listings.
+About 29% of the listings in the Southern Brooklyn are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,800 sqft.
-Most buildings in this market are around 2 floors.
+Even though the median size is 2,700 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
 Most buildings in this region were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this market.
 Commute by public transit is the most popular way to get to work amongst Southern Brooklyn residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.